► New 2025 Ferrari F250 hypercar

 Ferrari has already confirmed a new ‘supercar’ at its latest Capital Markets Day – to launch by 2026 and ‘be limited to far less than 5% of total volumes.’

-The Ferrari hypercar prototype wears a huge aerodynamic package, designed to squash the supercar into the tarmac at all road speeds.
+The first Ferrari hypercar prototype wore a huge aerodynamic package, designed to squash the supercar into the tarmac at all road speeds.
 The rear wing is particularly aggressive, but the bodywork is peppered with cooling ducts and hidden aero trickery to help it cleave the air efficiently.

 The rumour mill suggests the Ferrari F250 will be a limited-series production car, with around 600 examples to be made.
 A further 200 Aperta or Spider variants are likely and there may yet be a few dozen XX track-only cars to boot.